gabrielfs7/gabrielfelipesoares/_posts/2019-09-08-software-architecture-model-checking.md

 feature_image: "https://picsum.photos/2560/600?image=872"
 ---

 After finish the implementation of the so (or sometimes not) desired system, how do you know that it is (and behave) exactly as expected?
-Requirements change, people can forget, communications problems ocurr even in the best companies.
+Requirements change, people can forget, communications problems occur even in the best companies.

 <!-- more -->